 Advertising on Twitter

-Twitter is an attractive platform for the thrifty business.
+Twitter is an attractive platform for thrifty businesses.
 With no minimum advertising budget and an intuitive ad format, it’s a fairly easy place to start if you’re new to advertising on social media.

 A promoted account ad places your Twitter page in the “Who to follow”.
 This ad will look similar to other suggested accounts but it will have “Promoted” marked at the bottom as well.

 Promoted trends show up with organic trending topics.
 When a user clicks on it, they’ll see search results for your selected topic and a promoted Tweet at the top of the feed.